jelastic-jps/wordpress/wordpress-cluster/README.md

+##This package is outdated.
+Please refer to more advanced version [here](https://github.com/jelastic-jps/wordpress-cluster)

 [![Wordpress](../images/wp.png)](../wordpress-cluster)

 ## WordPress Cluster + Lsyncd

 The JPS package deploys WordPress Cluster that initially contains 2 load balancers, 2 application servers and 2 database containers.
 The package provides high availability for each layer and autoscaling for application server layer out-of-the-box.